What Is EDI?

 - Improved cash management and a better stock overview through productivity analyses

-1. Connect to ERP and receive messages in internal format from the SAP System.
+- Connect to ERP and receive messages in internal format from the SAP system.

-The SEEBURGER BIS B2B/EDI solution supports you in the comprehensive integration and management of all B2B partners through the B2B gateway and various portal/cloud applications.
+The SEEBURGER BIS Platform B2B/EDI capabilities support you in the comprehensive EDI integration and management of all B2B/EDI partners through the B2B gateway and various portal/cloud applications.

-The gateway is complemented by portal applications for efficient management of numerous business partners, such as the Community Management Application or the BIS WebEDI Supplier Portal.
+The gateway is complemented by portal applications for efficient management of numerous business partners, such as the Community Management Application and the BIS WebEDI Supplier Portal.

 If business partners want to exchange business data electronically, they need to have a clear agreement to ensure they can understand each other's messages.
 In practice, however, it’s the dominant business partner initiating the EDI process (known as the hub) who usually dictates the standards used by all subsequent partners (the spokes).
 These are existing industry standards.